PradeepLoganathan/pradeepl-blog/content/blog/rest/REST-API-what-is-rest/index.md

   - microservices
   - design
   - architecture
+# description: "Rest is a client server communication model which is stateless, resource based, and Idempotent."
 summary: "Rest is a client server communication model which is stateless, resource based, and Idempotent."

 ShowToc: true